nativefier/nativefier/README.md

 ![Example of Nativefier app in the macOS dock](.github/dock-screenshot.png)

-You want to make a native wrapper for WhatsApp Web (or any web page).
+You want to make a native-looking wrapper for WhatsApp Web (or any web page).

 ```bash
 nativefier 'web.whatsapp.com'